Secodis/TSS-WEB/Controls/Secure-Operation.md

 4. Secrets MUST be securely stored and managed (see [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}}))

 ## 5. Isolation of External Systems
-1. Applications MUST be deployed in a dedicated isolated production environment that can be shared with other applications.
+1. Applications MUST be deployed in a dedicated isolated production environment.
-2. Application with ***assurance class >= [HIGH]*** MUST be completely isolated in terms of security realm, namespace, etc.
+2. Application with ***assurance class >= [HIGH]*** MUST be completely isolated in terms of their security realm, namespace, etc.
 3. All network communication MUST be encrypted using TLS
 4. All external access to internal network zones MUST be approved.
-5. Outgoing communication (egress) to the Internet MUST be restricted and SHOULD be handled by proxies (e.g. HTTP proxies or SMTP proxies).
+5. Outgoing communication (egress) to the Internet MUST be restricted and SHOULD handled by proxies (e.g. HTTP proxies or SMTP proxies).
-6. Incoming communication (ingress) SHOULD be restricted and handled by reverse proxies (e.g. API gateways, Web gateways).
+6. Incoming communication (ingress) from untrusted networks MUST be restricted and handled by reverse proxies (e.g. API gateways, Web gateways).
 7. A web application firewall (WAF) MAY be used here, e.g. as an additional layer of protection, for virtual patching, or as an application IDS.

 ## 6. Administrative Access